Export Bundles · Append-Only Evidence · Independent Verification

 Determinism breach detection

-Why it matters: replay divergence becomes measurable
+Why it matters: replay divergence becomes measurable and inspectable.

 Verification and replay figure